 Temperature Range

 A wide temperature range is better if you use a thermometer for more than just meat.
 The best digital meat thermometers won’t usually need to read temperatures below freezing or above boiling.
-But if you want to use a thermometer to monitor a grill or make ice cream, you’ll need something with a broader range.
+However, if you want to use a thermometer to monitor a grill or make ice cream, you’ll need one with a broader temperature range.

 Digital thermometers, on the other hand, offer precise readings, so you’ll hit the USDA’s minimum temperature recommendation to kill bugs like Salmonella and E. coli cold but not overcook your chicken breast.

-They’re also much more helpful than analogue thermometers when facing finicky kitchen projects like tempering chocolate or making cheese, which can quickly go awry if the temperature reading is off.
+They’re also much more helpful than analog thermometers when facing finicky kitchen projects, such as tempering chocolate or making cheese, which can quickly go awry if the temperature reading is off.

-Like most of today’s technology, digital kitchen thermometers have various features.
+Like most modern technology, digital kitchen thermometers offer a range of features.
 Some of the thermometers we tested, like the Lava Tools Javelin, required only opening the package and inserting the probe.

 Manufacturer’s Warranty

-Check out how long the warranty is good for, especially if you plan to get a lot of use out of your thermometer.
+Check the warranty duration, especially if you plan to use your thermometer extensively.
 The brands we tested range from one to five years.

 How We Tested

-We chose eight digital thermometers, six foldaway models and two long-probe models, and put them through various tests designed to assess accuracy, speed, and overall feel.
+We selected eight digital thermometers, comprising six foldaway models and two long-probe models, and subjected them to various tests designed to evaluate accuracy, speed, and overall performance.

 We started with accuracy because a thermometer’s primary function is to display the correct temperature.
 At sea level, a cup of ice water should read 32 degrees Fahrenheit, and a pot of boiling water should register 212 degrees Fahrenheit.

-We also measured 350 degrees Fahrenheit fryer oil to see if the thermometer’s temperature range was versatile enough to make candy.
-To ensure they could take consistent temperatures, we repeated each test three times and averaged the results.
+We also measured 350 degrees Fahrenheit fryer oil to see if the thermometer’s temperature range was versatile enough to accurately measure candy-making temperatures.
+To ensure consistent temperature readings, we repeated each test three times and averaged the results.

 Hovering your hand over the turkey for 10 seconds can feel like an eternity.
-Some thermometers only took 2 or 3 seconds to determine final temperatures, while others lagged at 15 to 20 seconds!
+Some thermometers took only 2 or 3 seconds to determine the final temperature, while others took 15 to 20 seconds.

 Finally, we looked at the thermometer’s overall feel.
 We cooked up some chicken thighs to assess the length and width of the probes.
-We also wanted to know if it was awkward to view the display or if the thermometer was comfortable to hold as we took the temperature of hot food.
+We also wanted to know if it was awkward to view the display or if the thermometer was comfortable to hold when taking the temperature of hot food.

 (FAQS)